OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:28

-They stripped Him and put a scarlet robe on Him.
+They stripped His garments and placed a scarlet robe upon Him.

 ## Matthew 27:29